OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-ignore-modules.md

 </div>

-To select modules for exclusion:
+To select modules to ignore:

 1. Go to the **Maintenance** tab of **Architecture Dashboard**.
     ![Select Maintenance tab](images/ad-autoclass-1.png)